Importance of Self-Monitoring in Management of Diabetes and Hypertension

 This activity is part of an education series that focuses on clinically relevant topics germane to care coordination and disease management in an effort to reduce (re)admissions and educate health care providers on how best to empower their patients.

-This activity is provided by OptumHealth Education and UnitedHealth Group Community & State Texas.
+This activity is jointly provided by OptumHealth Education and UnitedHealthcare Community Plan of Texas.

 No commercial support was received for this activity.

-This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in social determinants of health.
+This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about the importance of self-monitoring in management of diabetes and hypertension.

 At the end of this educational activity, participants should be able to: